-Viruses that cause the flu constantly change, meaning new vaccines are produced every year to provide the best protection for the most people.
+Viruses that cause the flu to constantly change, meaning new vaccines are produced every year to provide the best protection for the most people.
 Researchers determine which three or four viruses will be the most common for the upcoming year and develop vaccines accordingly.

 For the 2017-2018 flu season, three-component vaccines will contain the following: